 Coffee is traded in US dollars, as buyers and sellers reference the NY'C' coffee price when entering into contracts.
 As a result, the majority of the Company's revenues are denominated in US dollars, while a significant portion of its expenses and cash outflows occur in Canadian dollars.
 Therefore, Swiss Water's financial results are affected by any significant fluctuation in US-Canadian exchange rates.
-In accordance with its foreign exchange risk management policy, Swiss Water uses financial instruments to manage its currency risk based on estimates of its net US dollar ("US\$") cash flows up to 60 months in advance.
+In accordance with its 'Foreign Exchange Risk Management Policy', Swiss Water uses financial instruments to manage its currency risk based on estimates of its net US dollar ("US\$") cash flows up to 60 months in advance.

 Swiss Water purchases forward contracts to sell US dollars at fixed future dates and exchange rates, which allow management to reliably predict how much Canadian currency Swiss Water will receive for its US\$ sales.
 In addition, Swiss Water purchases forward contracts to buy US dollars for green coffee purchase commitments which will later be sold to certain Canadian customers in Canadian dollars.

-With cash flows hedged in this manner, management can make informed decisions about capital and operating expenditures, and Directors can manage dividends to Swiss Water's shareholders.
+With cash flows hedged in this manner, management can make informed decisions about capital and operating expenditures.